engineering-collaboration/book/docs/book/introduction/blameless-culture.md

+---
+title: Blameless culture
+description: When humans are blamed and punished for errors we nourish a self-centered community that opposes transparent communication, which leads to covering up mistakes and pushing them down the line.
+When discovered in time, these mistakes are costly to fix.
+---

 # Blameless culture

 When humans are blamed and punished for errors we nourish a self-centered community that opposes transparent communication, which leads to covering up mistakes and pushing them down the line.
 When discovered in time, these mistakes are costly to fix.